What's New at BML

-Our book group is in full swing again!
+Our book group will be back in full swing before you know it!
 Join us!
-The group meets every other Thursday at 10:00am and is a casual gathering.
+The group meets roughly every other Thursday at 10:00am and is a casual gathering.
 There's no need to attend every session so if you can't make it every week it's fine to pick and choose the sessions you'll attend.
-A list of books remaining for Winter and Spring 2014 is below:
+Here's the list of titles we'll be discussing later this year:

 LearningExpress Online Resource